uPortal-Attic/uportal-home/web/src/main/webapp/js/README.md

 # What are these files?

-(This is not comprehensive documentation on how to configure uPortal Home -- see the documentation site both for this project and [for the `uPortal-app-framework` project][uPortal-app-framework configuration docs] it overlays upon.
+(This is not comprehensive documentation on how to configure uPortal-home -- see the documentation site both for this project and [for the `uPortal-app-framework` project][uPortal-app-framework configuration docs] it overlays upon.
 Rather, this is directory-local reminder of what these files are.)

 ## `override.js`